 7. Know Your Deductions

 While we’ll go into a few of the most useful deductions, the broader message is important: Know what deductions are available, and don’t be shy about claiming the ones that apply to you.
 Self-employed workers can also take a few more deductions above the line, which means they can still take the standard deduction while also writing off a couple more items.
 (Essentially, they’re included as “business expenses” instead of miscellaneous deductions.)
+If you are working in different states be sure to check out our article on paying income tax in multiple states and how to get your biggest refund possible.
+Did you know you could be eligible for job search tax deductions just for looking for a new gig?

 It’s important to note here that you can either take a standardized, flat deduction or itemize all your deductions based on your expenses.
 For most people, taking the standard deduction is going to be easiest, but if you have a ton of expenses, you may save money by itemizing.
 But to even begin getting deductions, you have to exceed two percent of your adjusted gross income.
 Do your research and see what’s best for you.